Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 * I want to be able to edit my delivery address and information.
 * I want to have a customized profile that shows any previous orders.
 * I want to be able to log in to a previously registered profile.
-* I want to be able to leave reviews for products.

 **Key Benefits Of Having An Account**
 * As a registered user, you have a profile.
 Here you can view previous orders and save default delivery information.
 A non registered user does not have a profile.